Experienced Guidance In Construction Law Matters

 The owner’s losses arise out of a contract for which the owner is restricted to the economic damages — loss of the “commercial expectation” or “benefit of the bargain” that was purchased in the construction contract.
 However, if an accident or defect at the construction site was caused by someone’s negligence and results in personal injury or property damage, the Economic Loss Doctrine does not apply.
 Lawsuits for breach of a noncontractual duty may be brought seeking negligence damages — injuries to person or damages to property founded in negligent conduct.

-Our lawyers provide legal counsel for clients throughout Cook County, Kane County and DuPage County, Illinois, and the collar counties of metropolitan Chicago.
-Call either of our office locations or contact us by email to discuss your legal concerns with one of our Orland Park or Geneva construction law attorneys today.
+Our lawyers provide legal counsel for clients throughout the Tri-Cities area, Cook County, Kane County and DuPage County, Illinois, and the collar counties of metropolitan Chicago.
+Call 630-457-1691 or contact us by email to discuss your legal concerns with one of our Geneva construction law attorneys today.

 We provide legal counsel and representation in all areas of construction law, including: